-In honor of Asian American & Native Hawaiian/Pacific Islander Heritage Month, Maricopa County Library District has handpicked books celebrating the history, heritage and culture of Asian Americans, Native Hawaiians, and Pacific Islanders (AA-NH/PI).
+In honor of Asian American & Native Hawaiian/Pacific Islander Heritage Month, Maricopa County Library District has handpicked books celebrating the history, heritage, and culture of this community.
 Looking for more?
-Check out the library’s Featured Collection at mcldaz.org for even more titles to help your family learn about the rich and diverse cultures of AA-NH/PI people.
+Check out the library’s Featured Collection at mcldaz.org for even more titles!

 Eyes That Speak to the Stars by Joanna Ho, Illustrated by Dung Ho

 When a friend at school creates a hurtful drawing, a boy turns to his family for comfort.
 Inspired by the men in his family, he recognizes his own power and strength from within.

 Mommy’s Hometown by Hope Lim, Illustrated by Jaime Kim